GeographicCone/UefiVarTool/README.md

 <Options>: Optional global-scope application settings
-  -f --force     Force-write values even if already set as requested -h --help      Show usage information (precludes other operations) -r --restart   Upon succesful completion, perform a system restart -s --simulate  Do not write, only simulate actions (will still read)
+  -f --force     Force-write values even if already set as requested -h --help      Show usage information (precludes other operations) -r --restart   Upon successful completion, perform a system restart -s --simulate  Do not write, only simulate actions (will still read)
 <Op#>: Operation(s) to perform, can be multiple, each in the format:
   <VarName>[(<VarId>)]:<Offset>[(<Size>)][=<Value>]